Health and wellbeing

 Settling in a new country involves getting used to a lot of differences.
-It can mean going through many changes – environment, climate, food, customs, and culture.
+It can mean going through many changes — environment, climate, food, customs, and culture.
 It's important that you take care of your health and wellbeing.
-See the Healthy NTU section of our website for more information.
+See the Healthy NTU website for more information.
 You'll also find top tips from NTU students about settling in, looking after your health, and how to get help.

 Free healthcare includes:

 - consulting a doctor, also known as a 'general practitioner' or 'GP'

 - treatment in a hospital, including emergency treatment.

 Charges apply for prescriptions and specific GP services, e.g. travel vaccinations.

 If your course lasts under six months:

 - you won't normally receive free healthcare, except in limited situations

 - it's important that you take out medical insurance to cover your stay in the UK.